• Skip to primary navigation

 how to cook basmati rice - biryani rice recipe-01

-I wanted to make this post as easy as possible so even beginners who search how to cook basmati rice for biryani can cook with confidence.
-Honestly, the rice is the soul of biryani — if it’s fluffy and perfectly cooked, your dish will taste just like the one you enjoy at weddings or restaurants.
+My goal with this post was to simplify the process so that even beginners searching for how to cook basmati rice for biryani can do so confidently.
+To be honest, the rice is the core of biryani — when it’s fluffy and cooked just right, your dish will taste just like the ones you enjoy at weddings or restaurants.

 🌟 Love Biryani?